Lodève: Culture

 Throughout the year, the town hosts a programme of cultural and sporting events, as well as all sorts of markets.
 In recent years, the Museum Art Gallery has gained national acclaim for its major art exhibitions.

 The "Voix de la Méditerranée" poetry festival, established in 1998, takes place every July for around 9 days, and involves poets, musicians and writers from many different countries on the Mediterranean.

 The annual "Fête de St. Fulcran", the patron saint of the town, takes place in May and includes the procession of the saint's relics and a funfair.

 Population

-Lodève has a fairly large Algerian (see pied noir, harki) population, the first generation of which fought for the French and were housed here after the Algerian Civil War.
+Lodève has a fairly large Algerian (see pied noir, harki) population, the first generation of which fought for the French and were housed here after the Algerian War of Independence.

 Transportation

 The town lies on the A75 autoroute about 30 minutes south of the new Millau viaduct, the highest bridge in the world.